sergentum/rest-test/README.md

 Git and docker required, ofc.

-When it started up, you can make next http requests: host = localhost:8765 (port is defined in docker-compose.yml)
+When it started up, you can make next http requests:
 - To get list of all products:
 ```GET localhost:8765/test/products```
 - To get specific product: